Holistic Heroin Detox and Treatment in Northern California

 Heroin Abuse Stats and Facts in California

-To get a more local view at how heroin is affecting communities in The Golden State, here are a few statistics and facts to consider:
+To get a more local view at how heroin is affecting communities in California, here are a few statistics to consider:

 - According to a 2013-14 SAMHSA survey, nearly 1.4 million Californians reported they had used a pain reliever in a nonmedical, or recreational, fashion within the past year, making ours the only state to top 1 million in this category.